Performance Audits in Progress

 Health and Human Services

-Examining Concurrent Multistate Enrollments in Medicaid (summer 2024)
+Examining Concurrent Multistate Enrollments in Medicaid (fall 2024)

 Members of the Medicaid Task Force in the Washington State Auditor’s Office will conduct a multistate performance audit of the federal Medicaid program.
 Partner organizations include the Office of Inspector General in the U.S. Department of Health and Human Services, and audit teams from Oregon, Ohio and Kentucky.
 Working together, auditors will identify Medicaid beneficiaries who are inappropriately enrolled in managed care in more than one state at the same time.
 This audit could help Washington’s Medicaid program strengthen its processes to avoid paying managed care organizations for beneficiaries living in other states.
 Read the one-page summary.
 (PDF)